shakes082/ussdSolution/README.md

 ./mvnw spring-boot:run<br />

 <strong>Access The Application</strong><br />
-Open Up Your Favourite Browser and go to the following address:<br />
+Open up your favourite browser and go to the following address:<br />
 http://127.0.0.1:8080/mamamoney/swagger-ui/